lokori/clj-weba/README.md

 # Credits

 While much of the code has been written by me, much of it has been borrowed.
 I can't recall everything but the code is heavily based on
-[Aituhaku](https://github.com/Opetushallitus/aituhaku) project written for [Finnish National Board of Education](http://www.oph.fi).
+[Aituhaku](https://github.com/Opetushallitus/aituhaku) and [Aitu](https://github.com/Opetushallitus/aitu) projects written for [Finnish National Board of Education](http://www.oph.fi).
 The code for that project was written partly in Finnish because that's how we agreed on the project.
 I translated the code to english and modified it to suit the purpose of serving as a more general example.

+# Short note about tests

+The code is without unit tests.
+The tests actually exist, but I have translated and modified the code and didn't bother to translate the tests to match this modified version.
+If this project evolves towards something more mature it will come with proper test suite.

 ## Why?